Rep. Himes accuses Republicans of a false equivalency between Trump, Biden on Ukraine

 But Himes argued Sunday that getting rid of a controversial Ukrainian prosecutor was an international priority, not a domestic political one, which makes the two situations different.

-“This was American foreign policy, this was European Union policy, this was IMF policy that this prosecutor needed to go.”
+"This was American foreign policy, this was European Union policy, this was IMF policy that this prosecutor needed to go," he said.

 "Those are radically different things."

-The House is expected to hear in public hearings this week from career diplomat William Taylor, State Department official George Kent and and former U.S. ambassador to Ukraine Marie Yovanovitch.
+In public hearings this week, the House is expected to hear from career diplomat William Taylor, State Department official George Kent and and the former U.S. ambassador to Ukraine, Marie Yovanovitch.

-Himes said he believes the public will hear "new information" at these hearings because he doubts many Americans have read the full transcripts of witness depositions that have been released by the House in recent days.
+Himes said he believes the public will hear "new information" because he doubts many Americans have read the full transcripts of witness depositions that the House has released in recent days.

 Paul: Every politician in Washington is 'trying to manipulate Ukraine'Nov.
 10, 201901:32

-House Republicans are calling for Hunter Biden to testify, as well as the anonymous whistleblower who initially raised allegations against Trump.
+House Republicans are calling for Hunter Biden, the former vice president's son,to testify, as well as the anonymous whistleblower who initially raised allegations against Trump.
 Paul said that it's essential that Democrats grant that request.

 "I'm very open-minded and fair-minded.
 You'll not meet a person more fair than I am," he said.